Opinion | Sorry, Democrats. Trump’s convention is working.

 The opening night was not just provocative.
 It was audacious at a time when half-measures would doom the struggling president.
 The GOP went straight to work on Trump’s gaping wounds.

-First was the pandemic and the economic damage done.
+First were the pandemic and the economic damage done.
 To have any chance in November, Trump must find a way around this terrible news.
 In multiple forms on Monday — from regular-person testimonials to cunningly edited videos — a story was spun, not entirely true (conventions never are).
 But it hung together and went like this: The virus didn’t simply emerge from China.
 It was a deliberate attack by the Chinese Communist Party against the one man on Earth willing and able to stand up to it: Trump.
 And Trump moved quickly to fight back with new therapies, innovative telemedicine and billions of dollars for a vaccine.

 Like Obi-Wan Kenobi playing the Jedi mind trick, the convention thus stepped in front of the rising covid-19 death toll and Trump’s six-month blooper reel of dismissive comments about the virus.
 “These aren’t the droids you’re looking for,” Republicans told us.
 Likely, any Americans willing to be so diverted will also be buyers of Trump’s economic argument.
 To wit: The Chinese coronavirus attack kneecapped what had been a great economy, the architect of which should be rehired to build it back.